What is differential geometry: curves and surfaces: Semisolutions

-\parbf{\ref{ex:small-gauss}.} Note that we can assume that the surface has positive Gauss curvature, otherwise the statement is evident.
+\parbf{\ref{ex:small-gauss}.} We can assume that the Gauss curvature of the surface is positive; otherwise, the statement is evident.
 By \ref{thm:convex-embedded}, the surface bounds a convex region that contains a line segment of length~$\pi$.